 The Yankees will be without starting pitcher James Paxton for the first few months of the 2020 season.

 Paxton, who was dealt to the Yankees in Nov.
-2018, was stellar in his first season in New York.
-The season earned Paxton a new one-year deal worth $12.5 million as he avoided arbitration with the Yankees in January.
+2018, was stellar — when healthy — in his first season in New York.
+Paxton avoided arbitration with the Yankees when he agreed to a one-year, $12.5 million deal earlier in the offseason.

-He went 15-6 with a 3.82 ERA last season.
+In 2019, Paxton went 15-6 with a 3.82 ERA last season.
 The fifteen wins in 29 games was a career-high mark for Paxton.
-The timing of the injury, however, isn't ideal as Yankees' pitchers scheduled to report to spring training on Feb.
+He also dealt with a slew of injuries involving his knee and glute, which led him to a stint on the IL.
+The timing of the surgery, however, isn't ideal as Yankees' pitchers scheduled to report to spring training on Feb.
 12.

 The addition of prized free agent Gerrit Cole bolstered the team's rotation and softens the loss of Paxton.
-Cole and Masahiro Tanaka are listed the Yankees' top two starters, according to the team's depth chart, with Luis Severino and JA Happ filling out the rest of the rotation.
+Cole and Masahiro Tanaka are listed the Yankees' top two starters with Luis Severino and JA Happ filling out the rest of the rotation, according to the team's depth chart.

-Paxton's absence creates an opportunity for the likes of Jordan Montgomery to slide into the vacancy.
+Paxton's absence also creates an opportunity for the likes of Jordan Montgomery and top prospects Deivi Garcia to slide into the vacancy.

 New York is set to begin its spring training slate on Feb.
 22 against the Toronto Blue Jays.
 Sans Paxton, the Yankees' commence the regular season in Baltimore on March 26.